StarodubovAV/CMMI_Coding_Assignment/README.md

 This repo contains Kaggle notebooks for Coding Assignment "Stereo‑Vision Boat Detection, Depth Estimation & Geo‑Tracking"

-It is highly recommended to run all notebookes on Kaggle platform.
+Notebook is prepared to run on Kaggle platform.
 Here are the main steps:

 1. Go to "File", then "Import notebook" and select "CMMI_assignment.ipynb"
 2. Go to "Settings" and then to the "Accelerator" and select "GPU P100"